The Tripods: The Pool of Fire (1968)

-(1988)
+When the Tripods Came (1988)

 When the Tripods Came is a prequel written twenty years after the publication of the original trilogy.
 The plot follows the description of the conquest given in The City of Gold and Lead.

 Fearing the technological potential of humanity, the so-called "Masters", unable to defeat humanity in a conventional war, hypnotise people through a television program called The Trippy Show, later using temporary and finally permanent Caps to control them.

 As in the original trilogy, the narrator of When the Tripods Came is a young English boy.
 He and a friend bear witness to a botched initial invasion by a single Tripod in the British countryside.
 After the event is old news, The Trippy Show begins broadcasting, and engenders in some viewers an enthusiasm that gradually becomes a mania.
 As an increasingly hypnotized society falls under the control of the Masters, he and his family escape to Guernsey by boat.
 When they find it is also controlled by the Capped, they hijack a plane to Switzerland, which has managed to restrict its hypnotized population better than other European nations.
 When the Swiss are eventually invaded and enslaved, the narrator and his family establish the "White Mountains" resistance movement of the original trilogy.